Anita Dobson

-Anita, Lady May (born 29 April 1949), better known as Anita Dobson, is an English actress and singer.
+Anita Dobson, Lady May (born 29 April 1949) is an English actress and singer.
 She is best known for playing landlady Angie Watts in the BBC soap opera EastEnders from the show's inception in 1985 until 1988.
 She achieved a top five hit in the UK singles chart in 1986 with "Anyone Can Fall in Love", a vocal version of the theme music of EastEnders, and briefly reprised her role for the show's 40th anniversary in 2025.

 Dobson's other television roles include Cath in the 1989 ITV sitcom Split Ends and Mrs Flood, later revealed to be the Rani, in Doctor Who from 2023 to 2025.
 In 2003, she was nominated for the Olivier Award for Best Actress for the National Theatre production of Frozen.
 She has also starred in the West End as Mama Morton in the musical Chicago (2003) and Gertrude in Hamlet (2005), making her RSC debut in the 2012 revival of The Merry Wives of Windsor.
 Her film appearances include Darkness Falls (1999) and London Road (2015).

 Early life

-Dobson was born in Stepney, London.
+Dobson was born 29 April 1949 in Stepney, London.
 She trained at the Webber Douglas Academy of Dramatic Art in London.

 Career

 Dobson appeared in several series in the early 1980s including the Jim Davidson sitcom Up the Elephant and Round the Castle (1983).
 She is best known for playing the emotionally battered and alcoholic landlady Angie Watts in BBC1 soap opera EastEnders, a role she played from the show's inception in 1985 until 1988.

-EastEnders

-Dobson was not the first person to be cast as Angie – another actress, Jean Fennell, had already begun recording when it was decided that her performance was not right and Dobson was substituted in the role.
-Whilst playing Angie Watts, alcoholic landlady of the Queen Vic, Dobson worked closely with actor Leslie Grantham, who played her adulterous husband 'Dirty Den Watts', landlord of the Queen Vic.
+Dobson worked closely with actor Leslie Grantham, who played her adulterous husband 'Dirty Den Watts', landlord of the Queen Vic.
 On Christmas Day 1986, 30.15 million viewers tuned in to witness Den handing Angie divorce papers.
 After Dobson left EastEnders in 1988, BBC executives made numerous offers for her to return, but she did not accept any of them; she later commented: "Why tarnish the gorgeous creation that was Angie Watts?"
-Executives finally decided she could not be persuaded to return, and in 2002 the character of Angie Watts died off-screen of alcoholism and was brought home to be buried by her on-screen daughter Sharon Watts (Letitia Dean), who had returned to the show the previous year.

 Dobson reprised her role for EastEnderss 40th anniversary, making a surprise one-off appearance as Sharon's hallucination in an episode broadcast on 19 February 2025.